Do I Have Imposter Syndrome Or Am I Just A Working Class Woman?

 I started to feel more confident in my abilities but I realised how out of place I felt around my colleagues who drove Range Rovers and went on regular skiing trips.

-I am not the first working class person to feel lost in a professional middle class workplace, nor will I be the last.
-Studies have found that students from working class backgrounds – particularly if they are the first person in their family to attend university – often feel out of place in higher education and are likely to struggle with their mental health.
-And according to Accent Bias Britain, many people with regional or working class accents (namely northern English accents) feel pressure to dilute them in professional workplaces for fear of giving away their class background and encouraging discrimination.
+I am not the first working-class person to feel lost in a professional middle-class workplace, nor will I be the last.
+Studies have found that students from working-class backgrounds – particularly if they are the first person in their family to attend university – often feel out of place in higher education and are likely to struggle with their mental health.

 Advertisement

-Twenty-five-year-old Molly is also from a working class background.
-She moved from Newcastle to Surrey to work as a senior creative for a car dealership.
+Twenty-five-year-old Molly is also from a working-class background and works as a senior creative for a car dealership.

 "You just have to endure awkward conversations where colleagues assume you have these rich experiences like travelling or going to red brick universities," she continues.

-Samantha, 29, feels similarly after recently moving from Liverpool to London to work on communications for a charity.
+Samantha, 29, feels similarly after recently starting work on communications for a charity.
 "Yesterday I fully broke down crying because I feel so out of place and don’t know how to make friends with my colleagues," she says.
 "I feel like I have never had worse imposter syndrome."

 Samantha tells me that she’s felt pressure to completely conceal her class background.
 "It's really odd working in a space where everyone's lived experience is so vastly different from your own," she explains.
 "It makes me aware of what I say or do, like I'm going to slip up and reveal that I’m secretly ‘rough’ or something."